Skip to content

 Join Fall after school in the gym for a 11 week club where you get to move!
 Shake, shuffle, and slide off the school day as students engage in weekly exercises and gym games between 4 and 5:30 that invigorate your student to increase focus and a body calm for time at home!
 For students grades K-5.
 In order to ensure that our high-quality enrichment classes are accessible to all families, Minneapolis Community Education is now offering fees on a sliding scale.
 We're moving to a sliding scale model for program fees so our youth programs can be financially sustainable and more equitable.
 The different prices reflect the average cost of offering a class as well as discounted options and options that help us cover our administrative costs.
 Fees cover instructor pay, class supplies, program materials, marketing and scholarships.
 Families are asked to pick the price that they are able to pay.
 As always, we will continue to offer full scholarships upon request.
 When families participate as they are able, in all levels of our sliding scale, the whole program becomes self-sustaining.
 Thank you for your consideration as you sign up for youth programs!

 GEMS is Girls in Engineering, Mathematics, and Science.
 GISE is Guys in Science and Engineering.
-This year-long Project Based Learning program for students in grades 1, 2 and 3 provides positive early experiences in science, technology, engineering and math.
-Fall 2025 focus STEM OF SPEED theme.
-Students explore concepts of speed and aerodynamics as they pertain to moving land vehicles (mostly cars).
-Students will have fun building different types of model cars.
-Teachers: Kenza Sahir (grades K-1), Kelly O'Brien (grades 2-3) and Christine Brand (grades 2-3)
+This year long Project Based Learning program for students in grades 4, 5 and 6 provides positive early experiences in science, technology, engineering and math.
+Students work through the Engineering Design Process, share their work, and document their learning.
+FALL 2025 focus STEM OF SPEED theme.
+Students build and test model cars, exploring the scientific concepts of speed and aerodynamics of land vehicles and legos.

 • Seward - Cooking Viral Recipes (Grades 3-6)